10 Jul How Do Great Leaders Develop Grit?

 In an article by the best selling author and keynote speaker Jon Gordon, he characterized leaders as bearers of strong grit which made most of them successful in their respective fields.
 Talent, title, wealth, or appearance are not in themselves determinants of success, but grit can be.

-According to Angela Duckworth, grit is the ability to work hard for a long period of time to achieve long term goals and persevere despite the challenges, failures, rejection and adversity define grit.
+According to Angela Duckworth, grit is the ability to work hard for a long period of time to achieve long term goals and persevere despite the challenges, failures, rejection and adversity.
 Grit acts like a driving force for someone to not give up and quit.
 It fuels someone’s capacity to overcome obstacles and keep moving forward.

 According to Gordon, “Success doesn’t happen overnight.
 Anything worthwhile takes time to build.
 Along the way, a leader will face countless challenges, failures, and setbacks that will become roadblocks unless they find a way forward.
 Positive leaders have grit and find a way to navigate the roadblocks or run through them to move closer to their vision and goal.”